hexinnovation/MathConverter/README.md

 Getting Started
 ---------------

+You can install [MathConverter from Nuget](https://www.nuget.org/packages/MathConverter/), or you can check out the [source from GitHub](https://github.com/timothylcooke/MathConverter)

-First of all, you need to add a `MathConverter` object to your resources.
+Once you have MathConverter referenced, you need to add a `MathConverter` object to your resources.

 ```xaml
 <Window.Resources>